Gastrointestinal Neuromuscular Disorders

 The Gastrointestinal Neuromuscular Disorders program was established in 2003 in order to provide a specialized clinical program for the diagnosis and treatment of patients with suspected or established disorders involving the nerves or muscles of the gastrointestinal tract.
 These disorders are typically difficult to diagnose and thus not evident by standard radiologic or endoscopic testing modalities.
 Examples of such disorders include achalasia, gastroesophageal reflux disease, gastroparesis, gastric dysrhythmias, colonic inertia, pelvic floor dyssynergia, and fecal incontinence.

 Diagnostic modalities available include state-of-the-art equipment for esophageal manometry, prolonged ambulatory esophageal pH and impedance monitoring, electrogastrography (EGG), anorectal manometry, and breath hydrogen testing.
-The program performed over 1000 of these specialized studies in 2007.

 The GI Neuromuscular Disorders program faculty is also committed to: (1) the education of our patients, fellows, residents, medical students, and community gastroenterologists through lectures, seminars, and other meetings, and (2) clinical research to better understand the pathophysiology of these disorders as well as to study new diagnostic and treatment modalities.

 Professor of Medicine